JishDas/SoftOpt_RISCV/README.md

 cd /path/to/your/project
 make all
-make run        # compiles using the normal flags make run-vector # runs the vector flags in the code make clean
+make run        # compiles using the normal flags make run-vector # compiles using the vector flags make clean
 ```